Modular manufacturing research at the Nuclear AMRC tackles the challenges of off-site modular production for large-scale complex systems.

 - 305 x 254 x 305mm build volume.

-Capabilities under development include:
+Capabilities under development include two fundamental design tools:

 For full technical details of all our equipment and R&D capabilities, download the Nuclear AMRC capability directory (12 MB pdf).